cab-1729/Game-of-Life/README.md

 His biography is : "Genius at play"

 Configurations of this game can be saved , they will be in the saved folder .
 They can be deleted from there but are not to be renamed.
+Warning: These configurations will not work on a screen of different size , so they are native to the computer they are saved in .